Mechanimix

 Which mixer type is used in polymerization reactors?+

-In suspension polymerization, HWM wide-blade impellers provide homogeneous particle distribution.
-In emulsion polymerization, higher-shear HM impellers are preferred.
-HP Series pressurized reactor mixers operate up to 150 bar.
+In suspension polymerization, the HWM wide-blade impeller ensures homogeneous particle distribution.
+In emulsion polymerization, the higher-shear HM impeller is preferred.
+The HP Series pressurized reactor mixers operate at up to 150 bar.

 What type of impeller is used for high-viscosity polymer mixing?+

 For viscosities above 10,000 cP, the HVM high-viscosity impeller is used.
-Its narrow blade geometry provides effective shear near the wall.
-Scraper blades enhance jacket heat transfer.
+Its narrow blade geometry provides effective shearing near the vessel wall.
+Scraper blades increase jacket heat transfer.

-Polymerization is an exothermic reaction; RC-M series double-jacketed reactors remove reaction heat in a controlled manner.
-With a jacket + coil combination, ±1°C precision can be achieved even in large-scale reactors.
+Polymerization is an exothermic reaction; the RC-M series double-jacketed reactors remove reaction heat in a controlled manner.
+A jacket plus coil combination can achieve ±1°C accuracy even in large-scale reactors.

 Why is vacuum drying preferred for polymers?+

-Residual moisture and solvents in polymer granules reduce product quality.
-The VD-M vacuum dryer provides efficient drying at low temperatures (preventing thermal degradation).
-Homogeneous moisture removal is guaranteed with a spiral mixer.
+Residual moisture and solvents in polymer granules degrade product quality.
+The VD-M vacuum dryer enables efficient drying at low temperatures, preventing thermal degradation.
+A spiral agitator guarantees homogeneous moisture removal.

-How is mixer selection done for PVC and PE production?+
+How is the mixer selected for PVC and PE production?+

 In PVC suspension polymerization, the HWM-B wide-blade impeller provides homogeneous suspension at low shear.
-In PE production, HP Series mixers with Hastelloy or Titanium material options are evaluated due to high pressure and temperature conditions.
+For PE production, due to high pressure and temperature conditions, the HP Series mixer with Hastelloy or Titanium material options is evaluated.

 Free CFD Analysis for Your Plastics Process